 One-off Emails: Periodically, we may have an urgent need for a single topic email (such as 'Registration Ends Today') if the timing does not align with the regular communication dates for the WAG or Chatter.
-Any needs for one-off emails should be communicated ASAP with the VP of Communications, as the timing and content of the message must be coordinated with CRS.
-Usually, these are sent on Fridays at 10 AM via the FCPS email platform.
+Any needs for one-off emails should be communicated ASAP with the VP of Communications.

 Room Parent Emails: Room Parents can send emails to their respective class or grade via our website.
 The mailing list will automatically be generated for you, making it super easy to send out important class/grade updates (Note: only parents who create an account on our website will receive these emails).
 Please refer to the guide on the Room Parent drive for more details if you need help or contact the Room Parent Coordinator.

 Website: If you need help with updating a web page for your committee, adding a page, setting up event ticket sales, etc., you can submit requests through the weekly content request process or contact our Website Administrator.
 Don't forget to keep your content up-to-date — for example, if an event is over, the website will need to be updated.

 Churchill Chatter (also known as News You Choose): CRS mails its newsletter on Fridays.
 PTA-created content is included in the Chatter within the CRS PTA News section.
 For PTA-sponsored events (example: Integrated Arts Assemblies), CRS will usually include a photo of the activity (taken by school staff if during school hours, for events after hours or on weekends, you should plan to supply a photo).
 Content includes a headline and short blurb (recommended 100-200 words).
-All PTA content must be sent to the Communications Committee — we will send in a consolidated request to CRS by Thursday morning.
+All PTA content must be sent to the Communications Committee — we will email a consolidated request to CRS by Wednesday evening.

-Keep-In-Touch (KITs): When needed, CRS typically mails KITs on Monday, Wednesday, or Friday, although this can vary depending upon topic timing.
-PTA content is not included in KITs per FCPS policy - please see one-off emails under PTA communications.
+Keep-In-Touch (KITs): CRS mails KITs with time-sensitive content when needed.
+PTA content is not included in KITs per FCPS policy — please see one-off emails under PTA communications.

 The Bobcat News (Morning & Afternoon PA Announcements): Short announcements for students (for example — letting them know about an event) can be submitted to the CRS Librarian.
-Submissions must be provided at least one week prior.
+You must provide submissions at least one week prior.
 Remember to keep these very brief and write your copy to appeal to students.